mike-yuhang-wu/mike-yuhang-wu.github.io/essays/learn-typescript.md

 ## Differences that I found between TypeScript and other programming languages

 One major difference between TypeScript and Java I found at first glance into TypeScript is on the syntax for defining variables.
-In Java, the datatype of a variable is written before the name of the variable, for example `int myInt = 0;`, while in TypeScript it is the reversed: `let myInt : number = 0;`.
+In Java, the datatype of a variable is written before the name of the variable, for example, `int myInt = 0;`, while in TypeScript it is the reversed: `let myInt : number = 0;`.
 This makes me wonder what might be the reason of putting datatype after name of variable.

 ## Conclusion